-With Christmas only weeks away, parents may be dreading the thought of having to shop with kids in tow, but Triple P International is putting the ‘merry’ back into Christmas shopping and giving parents helpful hints on hassle-free shopping this holiday season and beyond.
+With Christmas only weeks away, Queensland parents may be dreading the thought of having to shop with kids in tow, but Triple P International is putting the ‘merry’ back into Christmas shopping and giving families helpful hints on hassle-free shopping this holiday season and beyond.

 Triple P International Country Director and co-author of the Triple P – Positive Parenting Program®, Carol Markie-Dadds, said that shopping with children can be stressful at the best of times, but with a little planning, Christmas shopping can be a great opportunity to inject some holiday cheer and provide some teachable moments about good shopping habits and being patient.

 “Many of us have either experienced or witnessed a shopping trip with kids that hasn’t gone to plan and the tears that followed (and that’s just the parents),” Ms Markie-Dadds said.
 “But believe it or not, there are a few simple things we can do to make shopping fun for everyone.” she said.

 “Preparing children for what they can expect on the shopping trip and involving them in the experience, such as helping to make a shopping list and choosing and buying the items, gives them a sense of connection and responsibility – your own team of Christmas elves!

 “Parents have free access to the Triple P Online program for tried and tested strategies on stress-free shopping with kids, along with our top five tips that parents can try these holidays,” Ms Markie-Dadds said.

 - Plan ahead!
 Choose the least hectic time of day that suits your child’s routine.
 We all cope better when we’re calm and not tired or hungry.

 - Talk before you go.
 Explain what you’re shopping for and involve you child in the plan around where you’re going and what you’re planning to buy.
 Let them know what you expect of them.
 Give them one or two jobs to do like choose the Christmas napkins, bonbons, or other items on your list.